-6.1 Cash in investment account are held in investment account with HSBC (Also see Note 1).
-The Fund does not earn profit on these investment accounts.
+6.1 Cash in investment account is held in an investment account with Riyad Capital, a related party (Also see Note 1).
+The Fund does not earn commission on these investment accounts.

-Notes to the Financial Statements For the Year Ended 31 December 2021 (Amounts in Saudi Arabian Riyals)
+Notes to the financial statements

+For the year ended 31 December 2021

+(Amounts in Saudi Arabian Riyals)